-AN311 Museum Studies
+AN311

-AN323 Anthropology of Religion

 AN325 Medical Anthropology

 AN330 Anthropology of Art

 AN331 Violence and Aggression

 AN350 The Archaeology of New England

 AN400 Readings in Anthropology

-AN423 Anthropology of Public Health

 AN424 Advanced Archaeological Laboratory

 AN490 Senior Thesis in Anthropology

 AN499 Independent Study in Anthropology

 Students who wish to minor in Anthropology may do so by working with an Anthropology faculty member to complete specified coursework.
 The minor program enriches an undergraduate's program of study by means of cross-cultural and historical perspectives.
 Requirements for the minor include a minimum of five courses, including either AN101, AN201 or AN113 and at least one course at the 300-level or above.